gramineproject/graphene/README.md

     (Manifest must have "#![PATH_TO_PAL]/libpal.so" as the first line)

 Using "libpal.so" as loader to start Graphene will not attach the applications to the Graphene reference monitor.
-Tha applications will have better performance, but no strong security isolation.
+The applications will have better performance, but no strong security isolation.
 To attach the applications to the Graphene reference monitor, Graphene must be started with the PAL reference monitor loader (libpal_sec.so).
 Graphene provides three options for